 Obvious parallels here with adaptive design and the idea of layers of change.
 Alison and Peter Smithson suggested "layers of strength", providing a frame of permanence with 'lighter' layers of transience overlaid, shifting in response to functional needs (laboratories become studios etc.) or organisational change (faculties merging and reforming etc.) It's fascinating to see these ideas developed in 1953, albeit expressed in the materials of the time: reinforced-concrete structures, light steel frames with fascias and panel walls.

 On a recent visit to Sheffield I tried to track down the building but was unable to pick it out amidst the various redevelopments.
 I'm not even sure it's still there.
-I think I found it, but more detective work is required to verify.
+I think I found a bit of it, but more detective work is required to verify.
 If it is still there, but surrounded by subsequent development, it backs up their thinking about inevitable 'growth and change'.
 [Editor's subsequent note: as comments below indicate, it was never built.
 I was looking at something else]

-Bearing in mind the fate of Robin Hood Gardens (high-profile failure, but still occupied), it'd be interesting to know the fate of the Sheffield University building, and whether there are any details of post-occupancy evaluations (POEs) (e.g.), formal or informal. [aside: I encourage people to think of post-launch reviews of websites as 'POEs' - gives a better sense of the live website inhabited by 'others', and out of control of the site's designers i.e. promo images not made by specialists, the unpredictability of user-generated content].
+Bearing in mind the fate of Robin Hood Gardens (high-profile failure, but still occupied), it'd be interesting to know the fate of the Sheffield University building, and whether there are any details of post-occupancy evaluations (POEs) (e.g.), formal or informal. [aside: I encourage people to think of post-launch reviews of websites as 'POEs'—it gives a better sense of the live website inhabited by 'others', and out of control of the site's designers i.e. promo images not made by specialists, the unpredictability of user-generated content].
 It'd be fascinating to see a POE done on Sheffield, a good 50 years later.
 [Editor's subsequent note again: It would be but one couldn't.
 It didn't get built.]

-Hugh Pearman provides a typically acerbic summing up of the Smithsons work, and many of his criticisms cannot be ignored (despite a strong whiff of typically Anglo-Saxon anti-intellectualism).
+Hugh Pearman provides a typically acerbic summing up of the Smithsons work, and many of his criticisms cannot be ignored.
 However, just as we could try to erode the inherent conservatism from Stewart Brand's work leaving a solid frame of practical ideas, we can surely try to separate the outdated stylistic tropes and shoddy implementation from the innovative thinking in the work of the Smithsons.